vidify/vidify/README.md

 ## How to install
-You can use pip to install it:
+* You can use pip to install it: `pip3 install spotify-videos --user`

-`pip3 install spotify-videos`
+* If you're on Arch Linux, you can install it from the AUR: `spotify-videos`

-Or download the latest [release](https://github.com/marioortizmanero/spotify-music-videos/releases).
-Uncompress the .tar.gz file and run inside the folder:
+* You can also download the latest [release](https://github.com/marioortizmanero/spotify-music-videos/releases).
+Uncompress the `spotify-videos-X.Y.Z.tar.gz` file and run inside the folder: `python3 setup.py install --user`

-`python3 ./setup.py install`

-*Note: you can add the --user flag to install it locally.*

 ## Compatibility